ct2034/cob_navigation_tests/README.md

 ## Tests on jenkins server

 To run the test in Jenkins, you need to set up a new job for the configuration package.
 Select `Graphics test` to add the test.
-Additionally add all the dependencies described (above)[http://github.com/ct2034/cob_navigation_tests#Dependencies].
+Additionally add all the dependencies described (<a href="#Dependencies">above</a>).